Tŷ Pawb: Redevelopment

 The £4.5 million market and arts development involves a refurbishment of the building, adding two galleries, performance areas, a gallery shop and market stalls.
 The redevelopment was funded by the Welsh Government, the Arts Council of Wales, and Wrexham County Borough Council.

 The plans, first announced in December 2015, were approved in principle on 6 January 2016, and then formally approved on 12 January 2016, with the centre expected to be double the size of the existing Oriel Wrecsam (lit.
 'Wrexham Gallery'; formerly Wrexham Arts Centre) in Wrexham Library.
+Oriel Wrecsam later relocated into Tŷ Pawb, following a brief "Siop//Shop" shop on Chester Street.

 Concerns over the cost, available funding and location of the project were expressed by some councillors.
-Traders stated the market has suffered from a lack of long-term investement and the arts hub plans scared away new potential traders to the market.
+Traders stated the market has suffered from a lack of long-term investment and the arts hub plans scared away new potential traders to the market.
 Plans of the redevelopment initially showed a 10-year £900,000 loss, rising to £2.1 million if Arts Council of Wales funding could not be secured, although supporters of the project stated that such cost was the "price as [a] nation we pay for our heritage and our arts and our culture", likening it to the cost of the education system.
 The centre was expected to be overseen by a "new entity, likely a new 'Arts Trust'", and the parking charge expected to be doubled.

 The redevelopment was designed by Sarah Featherstone of Featherstone Young and won the Royal Society of Architects in Wales Welsh Architecture Award 2021.
 With Wynne Construction as contractors.
 Simple black streaks were applied to the building's exterior due to budget restraints.
 One of the upper-floor parking areas, the "mayor's garage" on the first floor above ground level, was the only car parking area whose removal was permitted.
 The removal of this area, located above the building's entrance from Market Street, allowed for a double-height ceiling in some parts of the building, and for the construction of upper-floor small offices and studios.

 It was initially expected that trading would continue side-by-side with construction work; however, in December 2016, the council U-turned on the policy, announcing that the market would be closed during redevelopment.

 On 6 January 2017, traders in the People's Market started moving out to allow for construction, with all moved out by 9 January 2017, including some to the Butcher's Market.
 Ten stallholders were present in the market at the time, with some relocating out of the market or closing permanently.
 The Guardian reported that historically spending on arts in the city has led to opposition from market traders fearing they'd be pushed out, with a poster placed at one point stating "Art for a minority! … If they want Art they go to places like CHESTER".
 Therefore, the continued presence of a marketplace in the building "was essential to the project's case".
 Initial redevelopment works started on 19 January 2017.